stackhpc/stackhpc-kayobe-config/doc/source/operations/upgrading.rst

 system.
 If you are using a Neutron plugin other than ML2/OVN, set ``kolla_enable_ovn`` to ``false`` in ``etc/kayobe/kolla.yml``.

-For new deployments using OVN, See :kolla-ansible-doc:`reference/networking/neutron.html#ovn-ml2-ovn`.
+For new deployments using OVN, see :kolla-ansible-doc:`reference/networking/neutron.html#ovn-ml2-ovn`.

 Known issues